cheng11u/NLP_approch_to_language_typology/README.md

 To do so, we use several tools, such as Grew and grewpy (see installation section).

+The script `example_usage.sh` can be ran and contains all commands to install dependencies, download tree banks, create datasets and run an experiment by training an adjective noun order classifier on the French-FQB treebank and testing it on the French-PUD treebank.

 We use the UD 2.14 treebanks for our experiments.
 These treebanks can be downloaded [here](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-5502#show-files).
 They should be placed in the data/ud-treebanks/ folder.